amandasaurus/osm-lump-ways/README.md

 # Filtering OSM Data

 There are 2 ways to select which OSM ways will be used.
-All relations are currently ignored.

 ## Tag Filter Rules